Read the text and do the task after it.

 b)

-a place where stocks, bonds and shares are bought and sold
+a place where stocks, bonds and shares are bought

 6) law court